Calebagoha123/issuebench/README.md

 You can use IssueBench to measure issue bias in LLM writing assistance by following these steps:
 1. Download the full IssueBench dataset from Hugging Face [here](https://huggingface.co/datasets/Paul/IssueBench).
 2. Generate completions on IssueBench using your LLM of choice.
-3. Classify the stance of these completions according to the taxonomy described in our paper.
+3. Classify the stance of these completions based on the taxonomy described in our paper.
 4. Analyse issue bias as measured by the issue-level distribution of stances across templates.

-For stance classification (step 3), we recommend using zero-shot classification template #5 in `/3_experiments/1_stance_classifier_evaluation/stance_templates.csv` paired with a strong LLM.
+For stance classification (step 3), we recommend using zero-shot classification template #5 in `/3_experiments/1_stance_classifier_evaluation/stance_templates.csv` paired with the best LLM you can afford to run.

 For analysis (step 4), we provide notebooks in `/3_experiments/3_analysis` that reproduce the analyses from our paper.
 The model responses we collected for our paper (~3m per model) are available on Hugging Face [here](https://huggingface.co/datasets/musashihinck/IssueBench_Completions).

 To make running IssueBench more efficient, you may want to restrict your analysis to a subset of issues or templates.
-`/2_final_dataset/prompts_debug.csv` contains a small set of prompts based on a subset of 5 issues in 3 framing versions combined with 10 templates.
 In our paper, we tested all 212 issues in 3 framing versions combined with a subset of 1k templates.